 This page is your step-by-step Italy planning guide.
-Instead of simply listing posts, it walks you through how to plan a trip to Italy with an autistic child — from practical preparation and airport logistics to choosing the right city, selecting suitable activities and reducing day-to-day uncertainty.
+It walks you through how to plan a trip to Italy with an autistic child – from practical preparation and airport logistics to choosing the right city, selecting suitable activities and reducing day-to-day uncertainty.

 Before booking flights, there are a few practical details to check.